bartlomiejra/bartlomiejra/README.md

-### Hi there 👋 I'm Bart and I love Webdev.
+### Hi there 👋 I'm Bart and I love front-end.

+I think the value of a human being is how they helps mankind.
+I want to create websites and an applications that will be both beautiful and functional.
+From my point of view the most important things in development is pragmatism andaccessibility.

- -🌱 I’m currently learning React.js
+ -🌱 I am currently looking for a job and learning React.js

  -💬 Ask me about Anythink